ropensci/nasapower/cran-comments.md

     * Fixes tests to not run on CRAN so that errors aren't reported when API is unavailable.
 Especially due to the unreliability of the NASA server

+  ## Bug fixes

+    * Fixes bug with the data frame class returned by `nasapower` that could result in known issues when creating `raster` objects

+    * Spellcheck vignette

   ## Minor changes

     * Adds citation information for JOSS paper, http://joss.theoj.org/papers/10.21105/joss.01035

     * Remove `vcr` from Suggests and Test Cases

+    * Standardise formatting of vignette subheadings

 ## Reverse dependencies